Note: 2019 programme details below. More info on the The Folk Forest 2020 coming soon!

-This new addition to the Folk Forest for 2018, a marquee stage exclusively for 0- 3 year olds and their grown-ups, gives audiences the unique opportunity to hear live, quality music in a baby and toddler friendly environment.
+This marquee stage, exclusively for 0- 3 year olds and their grown-ups, gives audiences the unique opportunity to hear live, quality music in a baby and toddler friendly environment.
 Inspirational classical, folk, popular and jazz musicians perform sensational music up-close, with informal introductions and set alongside sensory activities for your little ones, including bubbles, colourful ribbons, little-hands percussion and parachutes.
-Musicians are well-used to a varied audience so don’t worry if your little one (or you!) needs to sleep, cries a bit, needs to bounce about or needs feeding.
-With 1 mainstage extravaganza, 8 concerts, 4 participatory workshops on the hour on both days (between 12-6pm), there’s something for everyone.
+Musicians are well-used to a varied audience so don’t worry if your little one needs to sleep, cries a bit, needs to bounce about or needs feeding.
+With concerts, participatory workshops and musical stories on the hour on both days (between 12-6pm), there’s something for everyone.

 Louise Thomson (harp)

 Louise plays a range of beautiful and relaxing harp music, including pieces by Bach, Gershwin and Debussy so just sit back and listen.
 Louise has performed at the Royal Albert Hall and Bridgewater Hall, alongside the Hallé Orchestra, Manchester Camerata, National Symphony Orchestra and many more.
 She has performed live on BBC Radio 3, on BBC1 alongside soprano Katherine Jenkins and has performed for the Queen at The Royal Variety Performance.
 She has toured the UK giving solo recitals and educational workshops to an enormous range of audiences.